 First and foremost is the delayed response from the Harris County Sheriff in seeking assistance from outside agencies to help investigate.
 It is irresponsible and a disservice to victims of police violence and the public at large that we continue to allow the police to investigate themselves.
 It is an obvious blatant, conflict of interest that time and time again, we have seen leads to miscarriages of justice in the most egregious form and fashion and allows dangerous, problematic cops to shirk the system.
 Allowing cops to investigate themselves in regards to misconduct and abuse not only erodes trust, it endangers the public by potentially allowing problematic cops to fall through the cracks and remain on the job further endangering the communities they’re supposedly tasked with the duty to ‘protect and serve’!
 Are other accused criminals allowed to investigate themselves?
 No, of course not!
 That would be absurd!
 So then why do cops always seem to be the exception to the rule and allowed to investigate themselves?

 Second, charges were only brought after the video evidence surfaced.
 It is absolutely possible, in fact even likely that if it wasn’t for the civilian video given to the family’s attorney, and the social media pressure and outrage the footage generated that both Terry and Chauna Thompson would have never been charged with murder and manslaughter.
-In the past we have police departments perpetuate lie after lie after lie to protect the absolute worst within their ranks, until they are contradicted by video evidence and forced to recant those lies and finally bring out charges against officers.
-In the delay to bring about about charges, in essence the Harris County Sheriff essentially gave the Thompsons an eleven day head start since the initial confrontation.
-Practically giving them plenty of ample time to lawyer up, scrub social-media, arrange bonds as well as supplying them plenty of breathing room to craft a narrative and get a lie straight.
+In the past we have police departments perpetuate lie after lie after lie to protect the absolute worst within their ranks until they are contradicted by video evidence and forced to recant those lies and finally bring out charges against officers.
+In the delay to bring about about charges, in essence, the Harris County Sheriff essentially gave the Thompsons an eleven-day head start since the initial confrontation.
+Practically giving them plenty of ample time to lawyer up, scrub social-media, arrange bonds as well as supplying them plenty of breathing room to craft a narrative and both get a convincing lie straight.
 Again, it is a tactic we’ve seen used straight out of the police play-book time and time again where negligent and abusive officers are given days or even weeks to craft and fortify a defense because police departments refuse to take internal investigations seriously or outright purposely botch them altogether from the very beginning!

 Third, the Thompsons we’re allowed to turn themselves in and let go on bail.
 You’d be hard pressed to find individuals outside of law enforcement that are allowed to turn themselves in after being indicted for murder let alone be given bail by a judge.
 In fact, not only were the Thompson’s allowed to turn themselves in, they spent no more than a few hours in jail and both were released that same Thursday night after posting relatively low bail payments of $100,000 each.
-Again, we see the rigid justice system suddenly bending over backwards giving police officers special privileges and amenities that would never be given to an average citizen if the roles were reversed and the shoe was on on the other foot.
+Again, we see the rigid justice system suddenly bending over backward giving police officers special privileges and amenities that would never be given to an average citizen if the roles were reversed and the shoe was on the other foot.

 Lastly, is the interference and intimidation of those who record the police both by law enforcement and their staunchest supporters.
 In the video, several people can be seen and heard obstructing the camera as well as threatening the videographer with violence and arrest for recording the incident even though it’s well within somebody’s First Amendment rights to film police activities in public.
-Police themselves can be monstrous enough when caught engaged in brutality and misconduct, however threats and intimidation from their supporters is an increasingly ongoing problem especially as police themselves become more and more emboldened under a ruthless Trump administration, which seems hell bent on undoing every trace of what little progress we made in regards to police oversight and reform under President Barack Obama.
+Police themselves can be monstrous enough when caught engaged in brutality and misconduct, however threats and intimidation from their supporters is an increasingly ongoing problem, especially as police themselves, become more and more emboldened under a ruthless Trump administration, which seems hell bent on undoing every trace of what little progress we made in regards to police oversight and reform under President Barack Obama.

 These charges alone are not justice for John Hernandez, they’re not even close.
-Even assuming by nothing short of a miracle that a jury actually does do its job and convicts the Thompson’s on any one of the multiple charges; it still won’t bring bring John Hernandez back to his family.
-It won’t bring him back to his wife who is now left widowed, it won’t bring him back to his infant daughter is now left forever fatherless and left to live the rest of her life without knowing her Dad!
+Even assuming by nothing short of a miracle that a jury actually does do its job and convicts the Thompson’s on any one of the multiple charges; it still won’t bring John Hernandez back to his family.
+It won’t bring him back to his wife who is now left widowed.
+It won’t bring him back to his infant daughter is now left forever fatherless and left to live the rest of her life without knowing her Dad!
 No amount of blood, money or years added to the sentence will ever bring John Hernandez back to the people who love him and miss him the most; and it makes me furious!
 I’ll say it, I’m mad!
 I’m angry!
 I’m upset!
 I’m disillusioned with the system and its gatekeepers who continue to make a mockery of justice!
 Right now as we speak John Hernandez’s killers walk the streets a free man and woman while countess Black and Latino men and women languish away rotting in prisons all across the U.S. for nonviolent offenses!
-I’m mad that we as Chicanos, Mexican-Americans and Mexican-Immigrant communities are still being killed and beaten in street with impunity by police and white vigilantes and no one seems to care or take notice!
+I’m mad that we as Chicanos, Mexican-Americans, and Mexican-Immigrant communities are still being killed and beaten in street with impunity by police and white vigilantes and no one seems to care or take notice!
 I’m angry that after all we’ve done and continue to contribute to this society we’re still begging a rigged, biased justice system to do its job and actually deliver justice.
 I’m angry that even after performing an autopsy that declared Hernandez’s death a homicide due to strangulation and chest compression, coupled with video evidence showing Terry Thompson holding Hernandez in a chokehold while being assisted by his deputy wife, even after all this evidence against the couple which is as damning as the day is long, here we are still wondering if justice will be delivered for John Hernandez and his family!

 Anybody with eyes and ears in the United States knows that video evidence, no matter how damning or incriminating by any means guarantees a conviction against the police; not by a long shot.
 Just weeks ago, officer Jeronimo Yanez, the killer of Philando Castile was acquitted of all charges after Castile’s girlfriend practically broadcasted the murder before a live studio audience on Facebook Live.
 The Prosecution of officer Ray Tensing, who executed Sam Dubose during a traffic stop last year has now twice resulted in a mistrial because jurors refuse to convict a police officer.
 Even the prosecution of officer Michael Slager, who was caught on video back in 2015, shooting Walter Scott five times in the back still ended in a hung jury and only just recently pleaded guilty to federal charges as part as plea deal to avoid state charges and going once again before a jury trial.

-Time and time again, even when video evidence is present in cases that would otherwise normally be slam dunk convictions against any other person we see cops getting off scott free and free of any repercussions whatsoever after brutalizing and murdering men, women and children on camera.
-In light of this disturbing and long standing trend, any reasonable, logical, cognitive functioning person has no choice but to confront that fact that in the eyes of the current U.S. justice system Black lives don’t matter, Brown lives don’t matter, Native lives don’t matter; by all accounts in the eyes of the justice system the only color that matters to them is blue.
+Time and time again, even when video evidence is present in cases that would otherwise normally be slam dunk convictions against any other person we see cops getting off scot-free and free of any repercussions whatsoever after brutalizing and murdering men, women, and children on camera.
+In light of this disturbing and long-standing trend, any reasonable, logical, cognitive functioning person has no choice but to confront that fact that in the eyes of the current U.S. justice system Black lives don’t matter, Brown lives don’t matter, Native lives don’t matter; by all accounts in the eyes of the justice system the only color that matters to them is blue.
 While I could go on for days about this case as well as others, I will close by repeating the same sentiments that I have said countless times in the past.
-The near total immunity that cops (and now their family members as well) appear to have in our society absolutely must come to an end now.
+The near-total impunity that cops (and now their family members as well) appear to have in our society absolutely must come to an end now.
 Time and time again, we are all told the same tired line about the “few bad apples”, but no one in power ever seems to have any issue with the veil of secrecy and systematic protections that descend like clockwork whenever one of the “bad apples” hurt or kills somebody.
 Until we address and remedy these gross systematic inequities I fear that we will continue to see more of the same in the near future to come.

 *The Thompson’s are due back in court next week on July 14th